pugzzzf/Karman-Line/README.md

 We also believe it would be a good idea to determine the time it takes for an impact crater to heal; as it leaves a mark in our planet, how many years would it take for the flora and fauna to regenerate in the destroyed, barren land?

 # Scientific support document

-Provided is a link that provides scientific support to the formulas and models used in the Kármán Line project: https://google.com
+Attached is a link that provides scientific support to the formulas and models used in the Kármán Line project: https://google.com

 # Languages, platforms, engines & other technologies